eirikt/default-webapp-vue-vite-vercel/README.md

 ### Robots.txt
-`robots.txt` is the filename used for implementing the Robots Exclusion Protocol – a standard, used by websites, to indicate to visiting web crawlers and other web robots which portions of the website they are allowed to visit.
+["robots.txt"](https://en.wikipedia.org/wiki/Robots.txt) is the filename used for implementing the Robots Exclusion Protocol – a standard, used by websites, to indicate to visiting web crawlers and other web robots which portions of the website they are allowed to visit.

 The "robots.txt" file can be used in conjunction with [sitemaps](https://en.wikipedia.org/wiki/Sitemaps),